mattermost/mattermost-handbook/company/about-mattermost/mindsets.md

 This process is similar to [Mini-boss, End-boss](#mini-boss-end-boss), except that the mini-boss is also the new owner of a process, and not only a reviewer.
 Shoulder checks should be requested by new owners to avoid “crashing”:

-* Making changes to systems that break existing processes may lose data and hurt the productivity of others downstream without notice and without a replacement system in place \(behavior known as [“Dead Tarzan”](#dead-tarzan)\).
+* Making changes to systems that break existing processes may lose data and hurt the productivity of others downstream without notice and without a replacement system in place \(behavior known as [“Dead Tarzan”](#dead-tarzan).
 * Repeatedly investing in mis-prioritized projects due to a misunderstanding of requirements from project stakeholders and insufficient confirmation of intended outcomes.

 Even when not crashing, as part of our [Self Awareness leadership principle](leadership-principles.md), top team members will constantly be seeking feedback and review from people around the company.